-I sort of get lost in the mixing process because the color pallet begins to tell a new story, you imagine their appearance and how they will interact on paper through the natural flow of water.
+I sort of get lost in the mixing process because the color pallet begins to tell a new story.
+You imagine how each color will interact when it reaches the paper.

-Maybe too much water is added but somehow it doesn't matter because my dependable #12 round brush sort of leads the way.
+Maybe too much water is added but somehow it doesn't matter because with the right brush you can release the excess.

-The movement is beautiful and this is when I begin to escape towards simplicity.
+To me the movement is beautiful and this is when I begin to escape into the calm.

 Every watercolor artist has their own way of adding water and pigment to paper.
 Some paint wet on wet and others paint wet on dry.